 An award-winning bartender and sought after authority on classic cocktails and contemporary mixology, Jennifer has been a bartender and bar consultant for nearly two decades in the San Francisco and LA areas.
 She founded Small Hand Foods to revive century-old cocktail ingredients, and now makes a line of hand-crafted bar syrups that are used by bartenders in the Bay Area and around the country.
-Also a trained furniture maker with a degree from California College of the Arts, Jennifer's unique background, pride in her work, attention to detail, and phenomenal palate make her the perfect person to lead the launch of the Long Now Salon which will open to the public in early 02014.
+Also a trained furniture maker with a degree from California College of the Arts, Jennifer's unique background, pride in her work, attention to detail, and phenomenal palate make her the perfect person to lead the launch of the The Interval which opened to the public in early 02014.

 Since the early 02000's Jen has been an active participant in the Bay Area's vibrant bar scene.
 She spent 8 years tending bar at San Francisco’s celebrated Slanted Door restaurant.
 Her fellow bartenders there and at establishments like Bourbon & Branch, Beretta, Bar Argicole and the Slanted Door-related Heaven's Dog and Hard Water, amongst many others, form a community of cocktail-makers who value both cocktail history and creative experimentation with ingredients and techniques.
 She has been interviewed in or written about cocktails and bartending for The New York Times, The Wall Street Journal, The Washington Post, Wired, 7x7, Imbibe Magazine and many more.